joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 in their use, but in general represent "pieces" of a simulation, which may be coupled together.
 Common uses for components include adding meshes (1D, 2D, or 3D), variables, equations, and output.
-Components provide a higher level syntax that hides lower level MOOSE objects such as `Kernel`s, `BoundaryCondition`s, etc. While `Action`s can also be used to create a higher level syntax, components provide much more convenience, particularly when multiple components interact.
+Components provide a higher level syntax that hides lower level MOOSE objects, such as `Kernel`s, `BoundaryCondition`s, etc. While `Action`s can also be used to create a higher level syntax, components provide much more convenience, particularly when multiple components interact.

-Usually components represent physical pieces in a system such as pipes, solid bodies, or junctions; however, they can also be abstract, for example, coupling other components together, providing some source or boundary conditions, or just adding any other MOOSE objects
+Usually, components represent physical pieces in a system, such as pipes, solid bodies, or junctions; however, they can also be abstract, for example, coupling other components together, providing some source or boundary conditions, or just adding any other MOOSE objects